 What Is The Cost Of Shockwave Therapy In Brisbane?

-The treatment is often done three or four times at an interval of 4 to 7 days apart.
+The ESWT shock wave therapy is often done three or four times at an interval of 4 to 7 days apart.
 The cost of the sessions is ~$85 and, as we are podiatrists, the treatment attracts a health fund rebate between $20 – $50 depending on your level of cover.
 Item numbers for shockwave therapy are F014 and F145.

 If you wish to visit us to discuss treatment options, please use our contact page here.
-Be sure to let us know that you want to discuss ESWT shock wave treatment for plantar fasciitis to ensure that we assign the correct practitioner to evaluate you.
+Be sure to let us know that you want to discuss ESWT shock wave treatment in Brisbane to ensure that we assign the correct practitioner to evaluate you.
 Read More.